digitalyoshixi/zettelkasten/content/Linux/sudo.md

 tags:
   - linux
 ---
-# Add to sudoers file
+# Arch Add to sudoers file
 3. `usermod -aG wheel,audio,video,optical,storage david`
 4. `visudo`
 5. uncomment the line `%wheel ALL=(ALL:ALL) ALL`